dotkernel/dot-annotated-services/docs/book/v4/overview.md

 # Overview

-`dot-annotated-services` is Dotkernel's dependency injection service.
+`dot-annotated-services` is Dotkernel's dependency injection service using annotations.

 By providing reusable factories for service and repository injection, it reduces code complexity in projects.